 Aerial view of the Plaza at the foot of the Williamsburg Bridge in Brooklyn, New York.

 Chatham Square was an express station on the demolished IRT Third Avenue Line.
-Its lower level had two tracks and one island platform serving trains of the IRT Second and Third Avenue Lines.
+Its lower level served trains of the IRT Second and Third Avenue Lines.